 Tips & Tricks

-Make sure you mix your chia pudding until well combined.
+Wait 7-10 minutes and then stir again before putting your chia pudding in the fridge.
 This will break up any clumps of seeds and ensure the mixture will be set properly.
-Sometimes chia seeds can clump and settle at the bottom of the jar and won't be as creamy so give it a good stir!
+Sometimes chia seeds can clump and settle at the bottom of the container or jar and won't be as creamy.

 Don't love the texture?
 Try blending the chia seed pudding.
 This will create a more traditional pudding texture and an extra creamy pudding with no seed texture.